philips-software/terraform-provider-hsdp/docs/resources/iam_group_membership.md

 This resource is useful when the IAM Group is defined or managed elsewhere and you want to manage membership of a subset of users or services.

 ~> Use this resource sparingly and carefully, it's easy to create perma-diffs if Terraform declarations conflict.
 If the IAM group is managed in Terraform make sure `drift_detection` is disabled in its declaration.
+Also note that the calling identity needs `GROUP.WRITE` access in the groups' managing organization.

 ## Example Usage